speckhofer/speckhofer.github.io/_posts/2025-05-18-latex-auto-activating-snippets-in-emacs.md

 math: true
 ---

 This page contains an overview of my $\LaTeX$ setup in Emacs.
 It enables one to write LaTeX code in a very convenient and fast way (sufficiently fast to take notes in real time during lectures).
 This is achieved by using auto-expanding snippets.
 In order to expand such a snippet, it is not necessary to press an extra key such as tab or enter---instead, it gets triggered immediately after typing a specific key sequence, without interrupting the flow of typing.
 The setup is inspired by [this article by Gilles Castel](https://castel.dev/post/lecture-notes-1/), where an analogous setup for Vim is described.
-It is based on the [laas](https://github.com/emacsmirror/laas) and [CDLaTeX](https://github.com/cdominik/cdlatex) packages, with some modifications and lots of additional snippets.
+My steup uses the [laas](https://github.com/emacsmirror/laas) and [CDLaTeX](https://github.com/cdominik/cdlatex) packages, with some modifications and lots of additional snippets.

 <center><img src="/assets/img/2025-05-18-latex-auto-activating-snippets-in-emacs/latex-auto-activating-snippets-in-emacs.png" alt="LaTeX auto activating snippets in Emacs" width="100%"/></center>